mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h3>Training Dataset Expansion/Enlargement for LLIO</h3>

 <p align="justify">Here PyShoe (pre-trained LSTM based INS) is applied on our own-collected data for stride index extraction, which is required for LLIO training.
-In the experiments, we used <a href="https://www.microstrain.com/sites/default/files/applications/files/3dm-gx5-25_datasheet_8400-0093_rev_n.pdf">3DM-GX5-25</a> Lord Microstrain IMU with the sensor data capture software <a href="https://www.microstrain.com/software/sensorconnect">SensorConnect</a>.
+In the experiments, we used <a href="https://www.microstrain.com/sites/default/files/applications/files/3dm-gx5-25_datasheet_8400-0093_rev_n.pdf">3DM-GX5-25</a> Lord Microstrain IMU with the sensor <a href="https://www.youtube.com/shorts/olD6FWZON0w">data acquisition &  capture software</a> <a href="https://www.microstrain.com/software/sensorconnect">SensorConnect</a>.
 Notice that the employed IMU is of the same brand (and the family as well) that is used in PyShoe experiments.
 In this regard, expanded data are expected to be compatible with VICON room data in terms of data properties (e.g., distribution of data).</p>

 | 3DM-GX5-25 Sensor | SensorConnect software screen |
 | :---: | :---: |